-A Prior Risk Assessment is required by Regulation 7 of the IRR99^[2] and Risk Assessment by Regulation 3 of the Management of Health and Safety at Work Regulations 1999 (MHSWR99)^[3].
+A Radiation Risk Assessment is required by Regulation 8 of the IRR17^[2] and Risk Assessment by Regulation 3 of the Management of Health and Safety at Work Regulations 1999 (MHSWR99)^[3].
 Regulation 3 of the MHSWR99 requires a suitable and sufficient "all hazards" approach to risk assessment.

-RPE is only utilised as a control following a suitable and sufficient risk assessment, and in adherence with the hierarchy of controls Risk Assessment must be utilised to assess and determine the need for and required use of RPE.
-Compliance with this GPG supports the use of APF for certain forms of RPE greater than those pessimistically provided in HSG53^[1].
+RPE is only utilised as a control following a suitable and sufficient risk assessment (in consultation with the Radiation Protection Adviser), and in adherence with the hierarchy of controls; that is RPE is not utilised as the default first line of control.
+Risk Assessment must be utilised to assess and determine the need for and required use of RPE.
+Compliance with this GPG would support the use of a WPF for certain forms of RPE greater than the Assigned Protection Factor (APF) provided in HSG53^[1], if appropriate.